datumnova/duckdb_onelake/DOCUMENTATION.md

     T5 --> DT5
 ```

+## Delta Write Pipeline

+Append-only writes reuse DuckDB's `INSERT` planning pipeline with a bespoke physical operator that batches rows and
+hands them to the Rust `deltalake` writer.

+1. **Planner hook** – When a bound table belongs to a OneLake catalog, `OneLakeCatalog::PlanInsert` swaps the default
+    `PhysicalInsert` for `PhysicalOneLakeInsert`.
+The operator keeps all logical children untouched, so any complex
+    `SELECT` feeding the insert still runs inside DuckDB.
+2. **Buffering** – Each thread appends incoming chunks into a shared `ColumnDataCollection`.
+The collection preserves
+    the table's logical column names (captured during catalog load) so the Arrow schema exactly matches the Delta table.
+3. **Finalize** – Once all input is consumed, `PhysicalOneLakeInsert::Finalize` resolves the table's ABFSS URI,
+    serializes partition columns, and packages credentials/options as JSON payloads for the writer.
+4. **Rust hand-off** – `OneLakeDeltaWriter::Append` wraps each chunk in a temporary `ArrowArrayStream` and invokes the
+    FFI entry point `ol_delta_append`.
+The Rust crate registers Azure handlers, opens the Delta table via
+    `deltalake::operations::write::write_batches`, and streams the Arrow batches into storage.
+5. **Row count output** – DuckDB expects `INSERT` to behave like a source. `PhysicalOneLakeInsert` therefore exposes a
+    miniature source interface that emits a single row containing the number of appended tuples.
+Interactive shells show
+    that row (e.g., `2`) once the write finishes; programmatic callers can fetch the result set to obtain the count.

+### Payloads passed to the writer

+- **Table URI** – An ABFSS location such as
+  `abfss://workspace@onelake.dfs.fabric.microsoft.com/lakehouse.Lakehouse/Tables/people`.
+- **Token JSON** – `{ "storageToken": "<dfs_scope_token>" }`, reused by `httpfs` and the Rust writer.
+- **Options JSON** – `{ "mode": "append", "partitionColumns": ["..." ] }`, leaving room for future write modes.

+### Operational notes

+- Only Delta tables are writable today; Iceberg remains read-only.
+- Writes are append-only. `UPDATE`, `DELETE`, and table-creation statements still raise `NotImplementedException`.
+- The service principal or issued token must be authorized to write to the lakehouse's `Tables/` container; DFS errors
+  bubble up through the writer as `DeltaError` messages.
+- If table schemas change externally, re-run `ATTACH` (or `DETACH/ATTACH`) to refresh column metadata before inserting.

 ## Apache Iceberg Support

 The OneLake extension provides comprehensive support for Apache Iceberg tables alongside traditional Delta Lake tables.
 This enables users to query Iceberg tables stored in OneLake lakehouses using either automatic format detection or explicit syntax.